-Although an investment in the certificates, which are backed by mortgage loans, may benefit an investor by providing diversification, the benefit may be realized only if and to the extent that the pool contains many mortgage loans that differ from one another as to credit risk and other risk parameters.
-If the pool is backed by only one or two mortgage loans, it does not afford the benefit of diversification.
-Annex A discloses the number of mortgage loans included in the pool, the geographic locations of the mortgaged properties, and other general characteristics of the mortgage loans.
-The diversification of the pool may increase or decrease over time due to repayment of mortgage loans in the pool or purchases of mortgage loans from the pool.
+The certificates, which are backed by mortgage loans secured by one or more mortgaged properties securing the credit facility, may benefit an investor by providing diversification.
+However, this benefit exists only if and to the extent that the mortgaged properties securing the credit facility are located in diverse geographic areas and differ from one another as to credit risk and other risk parameters.
+Annex A discloses the mortgage loans included in the pool, the geographic locations of the mortgaged properties, and other general characteristics of the mortgage loans.
+The diversification of the pool may increase or decrease over time due to repayment of mortgage loans in the pool or additions, releases and/or substitutions of the mortgaged properties.